 Patrick Lenton is a writer and author living in Sydney, Australia.
-He is a staff writer at pop-culture and entertainment publication Junkee.
+He is the Entertainment Editor at pop-culture and entertainment publication Junkee.
 He has a book of short stories called A Man Made Entirely of Bats, which the critics have called ‘odd’, and was shortlisted for the Most Underrated Book Award 2016.
 His book of comedic essays Uncle Hercules and Other Lies will be out in late 2018.

 He is the recipient of the Thiel Grant for Online Writing, and has been shortlisted for the Viva la Novella prize, The Novella Project, Scribe Nonfiction Prize, Qantas SOYA prize, and yet more shortlists.
 He won the Canadian Club Best Comedy Award at the Sydney Fringe.
 He writes The Rory Gilmore Reading Challenge.
 He tells stories on Twitter like ‘Skyrim Dog’ and ‘The Time I Faked My Own Death’.
 He was a member of a poetry boyband called The Bracket Creeps.